wilsontr/dob-filings/README.md

 # dob-filings
 Sample application for surfacing NYC DOB job filings.

-# Design Choices
+## Design Choices

 I haven't had to develop an app with just jQuery in years, but I decided to use as many modern tools as I could apply to this situation, with a bias toward tools that would let me get the app up and running quickly.

 I used gulp and npm tasks to automate processes, and Handlebars to handle templates.
 Without a proper AMD library (I didn't get require.js running in this project), the way I'm storing the templates is difficult to read and not optimal.
+I wrote a Node script to download the sample data set and insert into a local Mongo instance, which must be configured beforehand.

 My Node app is very similar to the Node app I'm responsible for in my current job.
 It serves a single-page app and serves up data to the frontend via APIs.
 I went with MongoDB because it goes well with Node and it was easy to insert and manipulate the test data set.